 The breach of confidentiality in the disseminated tables

-The risk rules used for magnitude tables are those based on the size of the cells (threshold or frequency rule), and those based on concentration measurements (dominance rule and ratio rule).
-The threshold rule is widely used by Istat according to which a cell is sensitive if the number of units contained therein is less than an n value (threshold) fixed a priori.
-In order to apply this rule to magnitude tables you need the relative frequency table.
-The protection depends upon the value of n that is applied to the table: the higher the threshold value the higher the level of protection applied.
-There is no univocal criterion for identifying the threshold value that will depend on the assumed scenario of intrusion and data processed.
-The minimum value of the threshold shall be three (as provided by the Code of Conduct).
+The risk rules for magnitude tables are those based on the size of the cells (threshold or frequency rule), and those based on concentration measurements (dominance rule and ratio rule).
+The threshold rule is widely used by the Istat and states that a cell is sensitive if the number of units contained therein is less than an n value (threshold) fixed a priori.
+In order to apply this rule to magnitude tables, the relative frequency tables are needed.
+There is no univocal criterion for identifying the threshold value that will depend on the assumed scenario of intrusion and the data processed.

 The ratio rule (p-rule) relies on the accuracy with which the value of the first contributor can be estimated, assuming that the second contributor attempts the breach.
 The cell is considered at risk if the relative error is less than a p threshold fixed a priori.

-Operating a breach of confidentiality in a context with possible negative data is much more complex.
+A breach of confidentiality is more difficult to happen when negative magnitudes are possible.
 The general recommendation is to assign parameters to the risk functions with less stringent values than those adopted in the case all magnitudes are non-negative.

-In the case of sample tables that are obtained by detecting data on a subset of the reference population, the evaluation of the breach of confidentiality risk has to take into account the sampling plan used.
-The value listed in the cells is an estimate made by extending a partial value (detected in the sample) to the reference population.
-The units observed are unknown and also the true value of the population is not recognized.
-The risk of violation is contained for cells containing data with a survey’s weight greater than the unit.
-In this context suggestion of a breach of confidentiality appears unlikely.
-However, especially for tables of economic data, a careful assessment of the breach of confidentiality risk is necessary even in the case of sample tables.
-In fact, in some cases the most representative units (dominant) are included in the sample with certain probability.
-Furthermore, in the case of stratified samples, some cells are sampled at 100% and then the detected value matches (unless missing responses) with the value of the population.
+In the case of sample tables, the evaluation of the risk of disclosure has to take into account the sampling plan.
+Each cell value is an estimate achieved extending the sample value to the reference population because the true value of the population is not available.
+A weak risk of violation characterize cells with survey’s weight greater than the unit.
+In this context a breach of confidentiality appears unlikely.
+However, a careful assessment of the disclosure risk is necessary.
+In fact, in some cases the most representative units (dominant) are included in the sample with certainty.

-Frequency tables are used primarily to represent social phenomena and census data.
-The only criterion to determine whether or not a cell is at risk for this type of tables is based on the size of the cells.
-The risk rules cannot in fact be applied based on measures of concentration.
-There are no univocal rules for determining whether a frequency table is at risk of a breach of confidentiality or not.
-In fact, a cell with a low frequency (for example equal to 1) not always indicates a cell at risk, and vice versa a cell that contains a high number of units not always can be considered safe in terms of statistical confidentiality.
+Frequency tables are mainly used to represent social phenomena and census data.
+The criterion adopted to determine whether or not a cell is at risk for this type of tables is based on the size of the cells.
+Indeed the risk rules based on measures of concentration cannot be applied.

 Statistical protection of tables